 In the spirit of shared responsibility, the Swiss Platform for Sustainable Cocoa calls on all member companies to commit to ensuring a Living Income for farming families.
-The shaping of sustainable procurement practices with a positive influence on the cocoa price plays a central role.
-Based on the presented models of sustainable pricing and procurement practices, and by assessing existing Living Income gaps, the following measures are considered to be particularly effective:
+The shaping of sustainable procurement practices plays a central role here.
+The following pricing and procurement practices are considered to be particularly effective at a time when global market prices are once again at a significantly low level: